xlr8or/b3-plugin-poweradminurt/README.rst

   - hitlocation codes are provided by the B3 parser if available 1.14.1 - 17/09/2013 - Fenix
-  - !pasetnextmap command displays at most 5 map suggestions
+  - !pasetnextmap command displays at most 5 map suggestions 1.15 -  09/10/2013 - Courgette
+  - !paident command now shows the auth name from the Frozen Sand account (UrT 4.2 only)

 Credit
 ------